python/cpython/Doc/library/ctypes.rst

 .. function:: buffer_at(address, size, allow_write=False)

-   This function returns a memoryview object that references the memory starting at *address* up to (but not including) *address + size*.
-If *allow_write* is set to a truthy value then the memoryview object is mutable.
+   This function returns a :class:`memoryview` object that references the memory starting at *address* up to (but not including) *address + size*.
+If *allow_write* is set to a truthy value then the :class:`!memoryview` object is mutable.

    This function is similar to :func:`string_at` with the key difference of not making a copy of the specified memory.

    .. audit-event:: ctypes.buffer_at address,size,allow_write ctypes.buffer_at

+   .. versionadded:: 3.13

 .. _ctypes-data-types: